 REVIEW: A RECKLESS MOMENT

-The first film I reviewed as part of this series, Crossfire (1947), featured a male-dominated world grabbling with domestic violence and prejudice in the wake of WWII.
-The men depicted in the film appear adrift— lacking the stabilizing anchor of home and hearth.
-They gather instead in seedy bars and hotel rooms.
-Crossfire’s argument, that reintegrating these men back into family life is a crucial component to preventing total social chaos, would reverberate continuously as the late 1940s became the early, middle and late 1950s.
+Lately, I’ve been attempting to review a single movie from every year starting with 1947 and ending with 1960, hoping to gain a better understanding of the early Cold War historical period from an American perspective.
+The first film I reviewed as part of this series, Crossfire (1947), featured a male-dominated world grappling with prejudice and violence on the domestic-front in the wake of WWII.
+The men depicted in the film appear noticeably adrift— lacking the stabilizing anchor of home and hearth— gathering instead in seedy bars and hotel rooms.
+Crossfire’s argument, that reintegrating these men back into respectable family life is a crucial component to preventing total social chaos, would reverberate continuously as the late 1940s became the early, middle and late 1950s.

 The focus of the second film I discussed, The Snake Pit starring Olivia de Havilland, shifted the postwar thematic narrative to the perspective of a working woman.
-Virginia, the films protagonist, is a newlywed who’s life is turned upside-down when a schizophrenic episode lands her in an asylum.
-Like I stated: on one hand, The Snake Pit is a progressive call for compassionate treatment of the mentally ill.
-On the other, as some more modern critics have noted, Virginia’s arc implies that part of her healing process involves taking on a more conventional female role at home with her husband— dependent, lovely and prepared to start a family as soon as he’s ready.
-Many women in the 1940s experienced greater independence than they wouldn't have otherwise as a direct result of the war.
+Virginia, that film’s protagonist, is a newlywed who’s life is turned upside-down when a schizophrenic episode lands her in the looney-bin.
+Like I stated briefly at the end of that review: on one hand, The Snake Pit is a progressive call for compassionate treatment of the mentally ill.
+On the other, as more modern critics have noted, Virginia’s arc implies that part of her healing process involves taking on a more conventional female role at home with her husband— dependent, lovely and prepared to start a family as soon as he’s ready.
+Many women in the 1940s experienced greater independence than they would have otherwise because of the war effort.
 But by 1948, they were being asked to return home.
-Virginia’s illness can easily be read as a symptom of the era’s severe gender-role related stress.

-Joan Bennett, who plays Lucia, became famous at the start of the decade for her performances in films like Scarlet Street.
-She was beginning to transition out of femme-fatal roles by 1949, into more mature wife-mother characters.
-She cut her hair into a plain-style to more fully take on the appearance of a suburban mom-type.
-Uniquely, the narrative of the picture explicitly highlights the absence of Lucia’s husband, who’s away on business in Europe.
-The point appears to be that Lucia, without the help of a patriarch, can barely hold her family together— his very absence creating a vulnerability exploited by various ne’er-do-wells.
+Joan Bennett, who plays Lucia, became famous at the start of the decade for her seductive, moody performances in films like Fritz’s Lang’s Scarlet Street.
+However, she was beginning to transition out of femme-fatal roles by 1949, into more “mature” socially acceptable alternatives.
+For A Reckless Moment, she cut her long, dark hair into a shorter plain-style to fully take on the appearance of a burdened, suburban mom.
+The narrative of this picture goes to great lengths to highlight the absence of Lucia’s husband, away on business in Europe.
+The point appears to be that Lucia, without the help of a patriarch, can barely hold her family together— his very absence creating a vulnerability exploited by various local ne’er-do-wells.
 This is obviously to underscore the prevailing belief in the 1940s and 1950s that a father’s guidance is imperative for keeping a family safe and on the straight and narrow.

-The movie, based on a Ladies Home Journal serial story, was cobbled together by Joan Bennett’s husband at the time— Walter Wanger, a notable indie producer.
+The movie, based on a Ladies Home Journal serial story, was actually cobbled together by Joan Bennett’s husband at the time— Walter Wanger, a notable indie producer.
 Off-screen, he kept a close eye on the film as it was made.
-Upon its release in late 1949, A Reckless Moment failed at the box office, pulling in about $17,000 on its $882,000 budget.
+Upon its release, A Reckless Moment unfortunately failed at the box office, pulling in about $17,000 on its $882,000 budget.
 Director Ophüls, fed up with American moviemaking, moved back Europe where he directed a string of masterworks.
 James Mason went on to star in bigger hits, eventually earning an Academy Award nomination for A Star is Born in 1954.

 A Reckless Moment isn’t a great movie, but its not worthless.
-The constraints of everyday life for women are portrayed realistically— in one scene Lucia learns she is not allowed to borrow money from the bank without her husbands signature.
-And she is also still painted as brave and competent for the most part.
-In this way, the film almost critiques the image of the untroubled housewife enshrined by the impending 1950s, making it— like Crossfire and The Snake Pit— a product of its time and a comment on it.
+The constraints of everyday life for women are portrayed realistically— for example, in one scene Lucia learns she is not allowed to borrow money from the bank without her husband’s signature.
+And she’s portrayed as brave and competent for the most part.
+In this way, the film almost critiques the image of the untroubled housewife enshrined by the impending 1950s, making it— like Crossfire and The Snake Pit— a mid-century cultural snapshot as well as a comment on it.

 Previous